-To develop a high level of clinical expertise, fellows spend four to six months in the first two years on an intensive infectious diseases consultation service at University Medical Center at Stony Brook.
-An additional two-to-three months are spent on the consultation service at the Northport Veterans Affairs Medical Center, the other principal teaching campus of the University.
+During the 2-year training program, fellows spend 5 months on an intensive infectious diseases consultation service at SBUH and 5 months on the immunocompromised/Transplant ID service, 4 months are spent on the consultation service at the VA, 5 months on research, 4 months on the outpatient clinic and 1 month on microbiology and orientation.
 Under the supervision of faculty members, the fellow serves as a consultant to the medical service as well as to other services within the Medical Center.
 The fellow also supervises and teaches medical residents and fourth year medical students assigned to the infectious diseases elective.
 Outpatient continuity experience is obtained in the Infectious Diseases Clinics at both the University and Northport VA Medical Centers which are operated by the Division of Infectious Diseases.

 Specific areas of training include:

-- An appreciation of clinical presentations and pathophysiology of infectious illnesses, including the principal non-infectious syndromes that form part of the differential diagnosis
+· An appreciation of clinical presentations and pathophysiology of infectious illnesses, including the principal non-infectious syndromes that form part of the differential diagnosis

-- An understanding of the importance and nature of the host-organism interactions that shape the appearance, management and outcome of infectious illnesses
+· An understanding of the importance and nature of the host-organism interactions that shape the appearance, management and outcome of infectious illnesses

 · The application of diagnostic modalities in a cost-effective manner for various infectious diseases

 · The use of anti-infective and immunomodulatory agents with recognition of their indications, toxicities, pharmacokinetics and cost

 · The principles and practice of hospital epidemiology and infection control

 The clinical training prepares the fellow broadly by virtue of exposure to a diverse population of inpatients and outpatients including, but not limited to, acute care patients who are on:

 · Intensive Care Units (Medical and Surgical)

 · Renal Transplantation Service (Medical and Gynecologic)

 · Oncology and Bone Marrow Transplantation Programs

 · Cardiothoracic Surgery Service

 · Burn and Trauma Units

 · Diabetes Treatment Unit

 · High-Risk Obstetrics Unit.